 Sailing requires precision, so a watch that’s designed to have accurate timing is one of the most important things in a yachtsman’s outfit.

 One of the most important things to look for in a sailing watch is a countdown timer.
-It is extremely important for a skipper to measure the interval that leads to the start of the race/regatta, which is extremely challenging due to the wind and current.
+It is extremely important for a skipper to measure the interval that leads to the start of the race/regatta, which can be extremely challenging due to the wind conditions and current.

 Ideally, you want a countdown timer that automatically converts to a race chronograph when it hits zero, like the one on the Tissot Sailing Touch Watch.

 This article will feature both old and new brands, as well as different price points from affordable ones to luxury options.
 Below, we’ve rounded up some of the most efficient models on the market today.

 Optimum Time Series 12 Sailing Watch: Budget Pick

 If you are looking for an affordable yet functional sailing watch, one of your best bets is the Optimum Time Series Sailing Watch.

 This watch has a silicone strap (which can be personalized with different highlight colors), a stainless steel buckle, and a large display.
 You have the option to use its three-row display for easy viewing of the time and the timer at the same time.

 The shock resistance OS Series 1231R has new and improved features like a clearer display/contrast and high contrast dot matrix display.
 Its USB-powered charging is convenient too.
 This one has a more casual, laid-back design, and is water resistant up to 5ATM.
 It also has the Sync Button which allows you to get back to the race if you miss the gun.
 It’s not the most durable watch on the market, but it is priced as a budget watch.